JinZihang/vscode-jiralens/CONTRIBUTING.md

 #### Categories

+These categories aim to assit the community in quickly grasping the intent of your branch.
+Feel free to use alternative category names that align with your changes.

-- `feature`: introduce new logic or features
+- `feat`: introduce new logic or features
 - `fix`: address reported issues or bugs
-- `refactor`: code formatting or file architecture changes
+- `ref`: code formatting or file architecture changes
-- `performance`: performance improvements
+- `perf`: performance improvements
-- `documentation`: documentation updates
+- `doc`: documentation updates

 ### Follow Development Best Practices